 Starring in Pieta Korean Movie

-Jo Min Soo (Goddess of Marriage, Will it snow for Christmas?, Piano) is Mi Son, the mother that abandoned Gang Do, that appears suddenly in his life with all her rough manners, and trying to build a not very clear bridge between them.
+Jo Min Soo (Goddess of Marriage, Will it snow for Christmas?, Piano) is Mi Son, the mother that abandoned Gang Do.
+She appears suddenly in his life with all her rough manners.
+Trying to build a not very clear bridge between them.
 Also a great performance from this wonderful actress.

-By telling you this, you might be looking about the hardships of watching this movie, and I have to tell you, without any spoilers, the way people is treated in this movie is horrible, and so is the way the two leads will start to know each other.
+By telling you this, you might be looking about the hardships of watching this movie.
+I have to tell you, without any spoilers, the way people is treated in this movie is horrible.
+So is the way the two leads will start to know each other.

 The whole situations happening in the movie will press your chest even a few hours after it finished.
-Las scenes are not only epic but also full of meaning, that is, from my point of view the perfect final blow.
+The scenes are not only epic but also full of meaning.
+That is, from my point of view the perfect final blow.

 This story has age restricted content, and it shows really hard scenes.
 The direction and film is perfectly executed, what gives a big plus to the already strong plot.
-It’s not safe to watch on a bad day because you’ll end up more depressed but, in my opinion is a must if you like twisted and increasing stories with monumental endings Korean style, if you know what I mean, if not check Old Boy.
+It’s not safe to watch it on a bad day because you’ll end up more depressed.
+In my opinion is a must if you like twisted and increasing stories with monumental endings Korean style.
+If you know what I mean, if not check Old Boy.
 Highly recommended.